Positions Available – Basic Science

 The Green Center is an endowed basic science research center at UT Southwestern that promotes and supports cutting-edge, integrative, and collaborative basic research in female reproduction and related areas of biology, as well as strong connections between basic and clinical research.
 This recruitment is part of a major university- and department-supported renovation and rejuvenation of the Green Center.
 Successful candidates will be housed in a newly renovated state-of-the-art research facility, and are expected to establish scientifically rigorous and externally funded research programs and participate in center, department, and university teaching and training programs.

-The Department of Microbiology is seeking new faculty in molecular virology at the Assistant Professor (tenure-track) level.
-This will be a "rolling" search that continues until all positions are filled.
+The Department of Microbiology at UT Southwestern Medical Center is seeking a new faculty member in bacterial pathogenesis at the Assistant Professor (tenure-track) level.

-Attractive start-up packages, including a competitive salary and new laboratory space, are available to conduct research in an expanding, dynamic environment.
-For exceptional candidates, an Endowed Scholars Program offers start-up funds of $700,000 (plus $300,000 toward salary support) over a four-year period.
-Candidates should have a Ph.D. and/or M.D. degree with at least three years of postdoctoral experience and an exceptional publication record.
+An attractive start-up package, including a competitive salary and generous laboratory space in a modern building, is available to conduct research within a highly dynamic environment of a leading medical microbiology department.
+Candidates will be considered for our $2M Endowed Scholars (start-up) Program.
+Candidates should have a Ph.D. and/or M.D. degree with at least 3-4 years of postdoctoral experience and an exceptional publication record.

-Candidates please forward a CV, three letters of recommendation, two or three representative publications, and a brief summary of future research to
+Please send a cover letter, C.V., contact information for three letters of recommendation, and a brief summary of future research to: Email

 The Department of Molecular Biology invites applications for Assistant Professor tenure-track faculty positions.
 We are seeking individuals with innovative research programs in the areas of stem cell biology, cell signaling, development, and gene regulation.
 Successful applicants should be capable of establishing a vigorous independent research program and teaching in one of several active graduate programs.
 Attractive start-up packages through the Endowed Scholars Program, state-of-the-art core facilities, and new laboratory space are available.